duncaneddy/SATPLAN/README.md

 ```

 This will build the documentation and start a local server.
 You can then view the documentation in your web browser.

+## Licenses

+This software for this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The project makes use of Simplemaps' [World Cities Database](https://simplemaps.com/data/world-cities) which is
+redistributed under the terms of the Creative Commons Attribution 4.0 license.
+As part of those license conditions
+the [full license](licenses/simplemaps_license.txt) is included in this repository.
+The original data has not been
+altered (from the May 11, 2025 release), though it has been reprocessed to help create some of the benchmarks
+included in this repository.